The Comparative Cognition Lab is open to motivated, hardworking undergraduates to join as either research assistants or for class credit.

 Please include a PDF 1 page resume/CV.

 - The lab manager will review your application and contact you if the lab is interested in interviewing you for the position.
-Applications are usually reviewed the last two weeks of a quarter.
+Applications are usually reviewed the last three weeks of a quarter.

-- Group interviews are usually held the first or second week of the new quarter.
+- Group interviews are usually held during the last two weeks of the quarter.

 To sign up for Cogs 99/199: